X

 Viral vaccine: Measles, Chicken pox (Varicella) & Influenza (swine flu)

 Above are the diseases which can cause pneumonia and are vaccine preventable.
+To get more information regarding vaccine schedule for above diseases.
+Click here for Baby Vaccination chart.

 Some pneumococcal infections are “invasive.”
 Invasive disease means that germs invade parts of the body that are normally free from germs.
 Invasive disease is usually very serious and can sometimes result in death.